ibexa/documentation-user/docs/working_with_page.md

     To create a new Page, in the upper toolbar click **Content** and from the list below select **Content Structure**.
     On the right-side toolbar click **Create** and from the list of Content items select **Landing page**.
     In the **Page creation** select the layout and click **Create**.

+    You can also add a new Page in the Page Builder.
+    Open the Page Builder by clicking **Page** and selecting the page from the list appearing below.
+    On the [Page Builder toolbar](#page-builder-toolbar) click the plus button and from the list select **Landing page**.
+    Select the layout and click **Create**.

+    Before publishing or saving the Page, edit its title and description.
-    Edit the Page title and description by switching to the Field view using the [Page builder toolbar](#page-builder-toolbar).
+    Switch to the Field view using the [Page Builder toolbar](#page-builder-toolbar).

     ## Editing Page